 7. When the saxophone was first introduced to jazz, the clarinet was much more popular and many musicians resisted the saxophone for a time.

 8. However, the tenor, alto, and soprano saxs soon caught on and became very popular in music from New Orleans jazz to rock music.

-10. John Douglas Surman was a remarkable play of the soprano and baritone saxophones (as well as many other instruments).
-He attended the London College of Music and was a member of the Jazz Workshop at Plymouth Arts Center. is solo album, The Amazing Adventures of Simon Simon, includes and features many different saxophone sounds.
+10. John Douglas Surman was a remarkable player of the soprano and baritone saxophones (as well as many other instruments).
+He attended the London College of Music and was a member of the Jazz Workshop at Plymouth Arts Center.
+His solo album, The Amazing Adventures of Simon Simon, features many different saxophone sounds.